 We ended up giving our Editor’s choice to a giant in the world of small tube amps – the Marshall SV20C Studio Vintage.
 As far as small tube amps go, they don’t get any better than this.
 It gave us real Plexi tones at useable volumes, and that alone was worth the price of entry.

-The Fender Pro Junior IV Is a continuation of one of the brands most beloved models.
+The Fender Pro Junior IV (full review here) is a continuation of one of the brands most beloved models.
 It comes with 15 W of power by way of a pair of 12 a X7 preamp tubes and 2EL 84 power tubes.
 It was equipped with 1 Jensen 10” P10R speaker.

 We started our test with a dry signal to see how it stood up on its own without pedals.
 Dialing in the tone was a very simple process due to the fact that the Pro Junior IV has such a simple control layout; one input with a single volume control and a master tone knob.